barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 I’m currently a PhD student at the University of Pennsylvania.
-This space will have more things in the future.

 ### More information

 My [lab homepage](http://kodlab.seas.upenn.edu/Avik/Home) has more information about the work I do.
-Outside of lab *(...riiight)*, I enjoy staying playing ultimate frisbee with [PADA](http://pada.org/), [fostering tiny kittens](/fosters) and volunteering at [PAWS](http://phillypaws.org/).
+Outside of lab *(...riiight)*, I enjoy playing ultimate frisbee with [PADA](http://pada.org/), [fostering tiny kittens](/fosters) and volunteering at [PAWS](http://phillypaws.org/).
 Please get in touch with me if you want to adopt a kitty friend!

 ### Contact me